MicrosoftDocs/Viva/Viva/glint/setup/multi-lang-emails.md

 In dual and triple language emails, when a survey participant selects any Provide Feedback button:

-- They're taken to the survey welcome page in the survey language code tied to their user profile.
+- They're taken to the survey welcome page in the survey language code tied to their user profile and can select a different language from the dropdown menu.
-- They're taken to the survey welcome page in the default survey language when there's an invalid or blank language code tied to their user profile.
+- They're taken to the survey welcome page in the default survey language when there's an invalid or blank language code tied to their user profile and can select a different language from the dropdown menu.

 ### Confirm that your organization uses a language attribute